 How we breached a retail network using our manual penetration testing methodology

 We recently delivered an Advanced Persistent Threat (APT) Penetration Test to one of our customers.
 People who know us know that when we say APT we’re not just using buzz words.
 Our APT services maintain a 98% success rate at compromise while our unrestricted methodology maintains a 100% success at compromise to date.
 (In fact we offer a challenge to back up our stats.
 If we don’t penetrate with our unrestricted methodology then your test is free.)
-Lets begin the story about a large retail customer that wanted our APT services.
+Lets begin the story about breaching retail networks for a large retail customer that wanted our APT services.

 When we deliver covert engagements we don’t use the everyday and largely ineffective low and slow methodology.
 Instead, we use a realistic offensive methodology that incorporates distributed scanning, the use of custom tools, zero-day malware (RADON) among other things.
 We call this methodology Real Time Dynamic Testing™ because it’s delivered in real time and is dynamic.
 At the core of our methodology are components normally reserved for vulnerability research and exploit development.
 Needless to say, our methodology has teeth.